 This type of packaging typically follows the mounting technique or the components are located directly on the PCB.
 Yet the method of its creation helps to make things faster.
 It also corrects the possibility of error due to the small component and they are arranged very close to each other.

 Plastic or ceramic molding is used in this type of packaging system.
-Different types of surface-mounted packaging that use plastic mold are small profile L-led package and BGA (ball grid array).
+Different types of surface-mounted packaging that use plastic mold are small profile L-led packages and BGA (ball grid array).

 The various surface mount IC packages are SOT23, SOT223, TO263, DDPAK, SOP, TSOP, TO252, TQFP, QFN, and BGA.